 New Orleans Cemeteries

 • The Coping Graves seal off the coffin with square stone, marble or granite with gravel on top that help keep the coffin in place during rising water levels.
 These are low graves that do not exceed 3 feet above the ground.

-This article, also on Blog Encounters, may be of interest: 3 Tips For Getting The Best Deals On Rental Cars
+This article, also on Blog Encounters, may be of interest: A Brief History Of Thanksgiving

+New Orleans Cemeteries